| | | |

 If your chickens are reluctant to go outside the hen house, try putting bedding on the snow outside.
 Chickens have snow blindness and sometimes need a little “push”.

 It’s recommended to shovel an area first, and then put bedding down.
-This gives you peace of mind protecting their cool feet.
-It gives them something to scratch out to generate body warmth!
+This gives you peace of mind protecting their feet.
+It also gives them something to scratch at, again, to generate body heat!

 Provide adequate roosting